kago1988/cloud-native-software-acronyms/README.md

 SSH = Secure Shell
 RDP = Remote Desktop Protocol
 Subnet mask = "used to divide an IP address into two parts.
 One part identifies the host (computer), the other part identifies the network to which it belongs"
+IP address = "An IP address, or Internet Protocol address, is a series of numbers that identifies any device on a network"
 ```